open-source-at-illinois/workshops/_workshops/TEMPLATE.md

       homepage: "https://coolsoftware2"
       installing: "https://coolsoftware2/installing"
 # List instructions for the presenter of the slides here
-# List any special instructions
+# List any special instructions here too.
 instructions:
     - Just through the slides.
 ---